datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_1_50d2db29b3db8d93542da0d39fcc8cb0.md

 `@script`
-Here is an example of a logistic regression in Python using ScikitLearn like we used in previous exercises.
+Here is an example of a logistic regression in Python using ScikitLearn complete with some set hyperparameters.
 While not all hyperparameters are good candidates for grid search, we can use a set of simple ones to help us optimize the performance of our model.